 The server can use context indexing by default.
 This decision is at the discretion of the server implementation, and is usually based on the nature of the restriction that is used.
-When using context indexing in searches, the server allows the client to quickly search text in messages through the use of pre-built indexes, while non-content indexed searches are based on a sequential scan of all the messages in the search scope.
+When using context indexing in searches, the server allows the client to quickly search text in messages through the use of pre-built indexes, while non-content-indexed searches are based on a sequential scan of all the messages in the search scope.

-Some differences between the uses of context indexing in server searches are listed in the following table.
+Some differences between content-indexed and non-content-indexed searches are listed in the following table.

-Content indexed search Non-content indexed search Based on words, phrases, and sentences.
+Content-indexed search Non-content-indexed search Based on words, phrases, and sentences.
 Based on a stream of bytes.
 Ignores punctuation and spaces, and is also not case sensitive.
 Finds only an exact match of all characters.
 Searches within attachment types that are supported by the installed filters.
 Does not search within attachments.
 Uses full-text index to locate records.
 Performs a serial scan of the entire folder.
-Supports only for-text searches.
-Supports the full set of restrictions, which includes non-text property types such as date and time.
+Supports only full-text searches.
+Supports the full set of restrictions, which includes non- text property types such as date and time.

-If the NON CONTENT INDEXED SEARCH flag is used, the search does not use a full text search.
+If the NON_CONTENT_INDEXED_SEARCH flag is used, the search does not use a full-text search.

-If the NON_CONTENT_INDEXED_SEARCH flag is not used, the server uses a content-indexed search for text searches, in which case the search is static, regardless of the STATIC SEARCH flag.
+If the NON_CONTENT_INDEXED_SEARCH flag is not used, the server uses a content-indexed search for text searches, in which case the search is static, regardless of the STATIC_SEARCH flag.